KarelOmab/Drumpler/README.md

 ## Features

 -   **RESTful API Endpoints**: Secure and scalable endpoints for handling HTTP requests, including POST, GET, PUT, and DELETE operations.
--   **Database Integration**: Utilizes SQLAlchemy for ORM-based interactions with the database, supporting a variety of database systems.
+-   **Database Integration**: Utilizes SQLAlchemy for ORM-based interactions with Postgres.
 -   **Job Processing**: Facilitates the asynchronous processing of tasks with support for multi-threading and multi-processing, ensuring efficient workflow automation.
--   **Event Logging**: Detailed event logging for each job processed, allowing for easy tracking and management of tasks.
+-   **Event Logging**: Detailed event logging for each HTTP request, job processing and related events, allowing for easy tracking and management of tasks.

 ## Prerequisites

 Before you begin, ensure you have the following installed:

 -   Python 3.6 or later
--   Flask
--   SQLAlchemy
--   Requests

-Additionally, you will need:

--   A PostgreSQL database or any SQL database supported by SQLAlchemy.
+-   PostgreSQL
--   An `.env` file configured with your database URI and authorization key.

 ## Installation